shepnathand/census-docs/index.md

   `python your_py_file_name.py`

 and press enter.
 In your working directory, you should have a new file with the name you specified.
-If your request was good, the file will contain the same data as we got with the HTML request example!
+If your request was good, the file will contain the same data as we got with the HTTP request example!

 ### What's Next?
 Where you go after reading the API Documentation and getting an API Key depends on how you intend to use the data.
 Here are some places you might want to check out: